Parenting From The Heart

 In general, strong-willed toddlers are harder for parents to raise because they are more active and involved in their environment.
 When a routine or expectation changes, they become distressed.
 They are adamant about what they want.
 In the best-case scenario, they will do their best to muster up the words to state why they don’t want to do something.
 Worst case, they will have an epic meltdown.

 Because only about 10% of children have a strong-willed temperament, outsiders may not have experience with this level of self-advocation and outspokenness in a child.
 They perceive a child’s lack of compliance as being “bratty” or part of “the terrible twos.”
 However, as previously stated, strong-willed toddlers aren’t the byproduct of permissive parenting but a number of factors including genetics.
 Their personalities are more challenging.
-There are times, even the most experienced and knowledgeable parents wonder what they should do next.
+There are times when even the most experienced and knowledgeable parents wonder what they should do next.
+It takes a lot of hard work and problem-solving to navigate how best to manage a strong-willed child.

 Parent coaches strong-willed toddler